 Although the NHS signposts those looking to quit smoking to use e-cigarettes as one of the options, it notes that vaping is “not recommended” for non-smokers and young people because “it is not completely harmless”.

-But is vaping better for you than smoking and are there any risks associated with it?
+Following the news that one million smokers in England will be encouraged to swap cigarettes for vapes under a new “swap to stop” scheme, what does the science say on whether vaping is better for you than smoking, and are there any risks associated with it?
 We spoke to health experts to find out more.

 ‘If you don’t smoke then don’t vape, it’s not risk-free’